Vanguard vs. Charles Schwab: Highlights

 - Stop Limit

-Schwab’s trading platform opens in a new browser tab and continues under the thinkorswim name.
-It includes advanced tools such as a price ladder, time and sales data, and Level II quotes.
-A paper trading feature adds extra value.
+Schwab’s trading platform opens a new tab in the browser window.
+It keeps the thinkorswim name and includes some very good features, such as a price ladder, time & sales data, and Level II quotes.
+Simulated trading is another advantage.

 Winner: Schwab